osbuild/guides/osbuild-composer/src/user-guide/edge-container+installer.md

 The following describes how to build a boot ISO which installs an OSTree-based system using the "RHEL for Edge Container" in combination with the "RHEL for Edge Installer" image types.
 The workflow has the same result as the [Building OSTree Image](./building-ostree-images.md) guide with the new image types automating some of the steps.

+Note that there are some small differences in this procedure between RHEL 8.4 and RHEL 8.5:
+- The names of the image types have changed.
+In 8.4, the image types were prefixed by `rhel-`.
+This prefix was removed in 8.5.
+- The internal port for the container has changed from 80 in RHEL 8.4 to 8080 in RHEL 8.5.

 ## Process overview

 1. Create and load a blueprint with customizations.
-2. Build a `rhel-edge-container` image.
+2. Build an `edge-container` (RHEL 8.5) or `rhel-edge-container` (RHEL 8.4) image.
 3. Load image in podman and start the container.
 4. Create and load an empty blueprint.
-5. Build a `rhel-edge-installer` image, pointing the `ostree-url` to `http://10.0.2.2:8080/repo/` and setting the `ostree-ref` to `rhel/edge/demo`.
+5. Build an `edge-installer` (RHEL 8.5) or `rhel-edge-installer` (RHEL 8.4) image, pointing the `ostree-url` to `http://10.0.2.2:8080/repo/` and setting the `ostree-ref` to `rhel/edge/demo`.

-The `rhel-edge-container` image type creates an OSTree commit and embeds it into an OCI container with a web server.
+The `edge-container` image type creates an OSTree commit and embeds it into an OCI container with a web server.
 When the container is started, the web server serves the commit as an OSTree repository.

-The `rhel-edge-intaller` image type pulls the commit from the running container and creates an installable boot ISO with a kickstart file configured to use the embedded OSTree commit.
+The `edge-intaller` image type pulls the commit from the running container and creates an installable boot ISO with a kickstart file configured to use the embedded OSTree commit.

 ## Detailed workflow